vgmstream/vgmstream/README.md

 from video games.

 There are multiple end-user bits:
-- a command line decoder called "test.exe"
+- a command line decoder called "test.exe/vgmstream-cli"
 - a Winamp plugin called "in_vgmstream"
 - a foobar2000 component called "foo_input_vgmstream"
 - an XMPlay plugin called "xmp-vgmstream"
 - an Audacious plugin called "libvgmstream"
+- a command line player called "vgmstream123"

 Help and newest builds can be found here: https://www.hcs64.com/